FemaleInvest/tech-interviews/assignments/full-stack-engineer/README.md

-# Full-Stack Engineer Take Home Assignment
+# Full-stack engineer take home assignment

 For this take-home assignment, we are asking you to write a small web application implementing the project described below.